lawnjelly/godot-lportal/INSTRUCTIONS.md

 *_Note that although the whole game level can be created in the modelling package, this is optional, you can also create it in the Godot editor._

+## Showing / Hiding Objects
+An important consideration during development of LPortal was finding that in Godot 3.x, hiding nodes via the godot hide() function does NOT actually save as much performance as you would expect.
+On investigation I found that these nodes are still being processed in the octree in the visual server.

+What does give the expected performance boost and prevent them being processed is _detaching them from the scene tree_ (but not deleting them).
+This is the default approach LPortal uses for culling nodes.
+This is not ideal because it has some wider ranging implications:

+1) Objects that are detached from the scene tree will not have _process or _physics_process called.
+2) If an object is a child of a culled object (MeshInstance or Light), then it will also be removed from the scene tree when the object is culled:

+For instance a collision shape child may mean the physics no longer works for the object when culled.
+To get around this it is suggested to either create collision shapes as siblings (rather than children) of MeshInstances, or place them in another part of the scene graph.

+On the other hand you may actively wish to deactivate some processing (e.g. AI) rather than just rendering in areas that are not visible.
+For this purpose you can query LPortal to find which rooms are visible.

 # Components

 ### The room manager